microsoft/Kusto-Query-Language/doc/startofweekfunction.md

 ---
 title: startofweek() - Azure Data Explorer
-description: This article describes startofweek() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/13/2020
+description: Learn how to use the startofweek() function to return the start of the week for the given date. ms.reviewer: alexans ms.topic: reference ms.date: 01/31/2023
 ---
 # startofweek()